 FCFY Short Volume

-First Trust S&P 500 Diversified Free Cash Flow ETF (FCFY) operates in the Financial Services sector, specifically the Asset Management - Global industry, with a market capitalization near $1.3M, listed on AMEX, carrying a beta of 0.95 to the broader market.
-The First Trust S&P 500 Diversified Free Cash Flow ETF seeks investment results that correspond generally to the price and yield, before fees and expenses, of an equity index called the S&P 500 Sector-Neutral FCF Index (the "Index"). public since 2023-08-28.
+First Trust S&P 500 Diversified Free Cash Flow ETF (FCFY) operates in the Financial Services sector, specifically the Asset Management - Global industry, with a market capitalization near $1.3M, listed on AMEX, carrying a beta of 0.99 to the broader market.
+The First Trust S&P 500 Diversified Free Cash Flow ETF (FCFY) endeavors to match the investment performance, including both price changes and income generation, of the S&P 500 Sector-Neutral FCF Index (referred to as the "Index"), before any fees or expenses are factored in. public since 2023-08-28.

 Short volume measures the number of shares sold short on a given day as reported by FINRA.
 Tracking short volume relative to total volume helps identify unusual bearish sentiment or short-squeeze potential.